By Louise Misiewicz Article relevant to the tax year 2018/19

 Enterprise Investment Schemes

-We can’t get away from the fact that you can take the taxable gain of say £100,000, which would be taxed at £28,000 (if the CGT annual allowances were used for high rate tax payers).
+You can have a taxable gain of say £100,000 giving rise to a tax liability of £28,000.
+Assuming CGT annual allowances were used.
 If you invest the gain into an EIS then the CGT is deferred.
-Not only that but you will also be given a tax reducer of 30%.
+You will also have a tax reducer of 30% against your income tax.

-One of the key benefits of EIS, albeit they are risky, is that they do spread your investment portfolio and EISs are outside of your estate meaning that they are not taxable under IHT on death.
+One of the key benefits of EIS, albeit they are risky, is that they do spread your investment portfolio.
+EISs is an investment that sits outside of your estate.
+This means EIS is not taxable under IHT on death.

 We have written more details on this here